You see what's in that bowl? That's everything you need to...

 Everything you need to make pasta.
 Flour, eggs, and a little bit of salt.
 Now, go grab the nearest boxed pasta and read the ingredients.
 I only recognized wheat flour.
 I think it's obvious which I would rather have.

 Sidebar!
 Keen to successfully update the style of my steadfast page.
-Thoughts on the look of http://beach-break.com/?
-Certainly a trustworthy North Oregon based vacation home rental service if ever required within the OREGON area.
+Thoughts on the look of http://dean2016.com?
+Certainly a sensational finance company online if ever required within the ARIZONA area.
 Value an opinion.
 Cheers!

 I found that the ingredient amounts are almost impossible to mess up.
 It's really just dependent on how many eggs you use.
 You want to start with 2/3 cup of flour for every egg and 1/4 teaspoon salt for every egg.
 But, what's really awesome is that you just mix the flour into the egg until it reaches the right consistency.
 There's nothing exact about it.